The Additional Restrictions Grant (ARG) supports businesses that are not covered by other grant schemes or where additional funding is needed.

 - business required to close but which do not pay business rates

 - your business is in administration, insolvent or has been struck off the Companies House register

-- you have exceeded the permitted state aid threshold
+- you have exceeded the permitted subsidy limit

-You must notify your local council if your situation changes and you no longer meet the eligibility criteria.
-For example, you become insolvent.
+You must notify your local council if your situation changes and you no longer meet the eligibility criteria, for example, if you become insolvent.

 How to apply

 Visit your local council’s website to find out how to apply.